2019-2024 Yamaha Ténéré 700: It continues to live up to expectation and offer value

 If you’ve been keeping up with MCN’s updates on our long-term test Ténéré, you’ll know that I’ve been searching for the perfect rubber for the type of riding I do (mostly on road but occasional muddy green lanes).

 I’ve been to both ends of the tyre spectrum and not found the ideal middle ground… until now.
-The K-tech T7 is fitted with Bridgestone Battlax AX41 tyres and they’ve handled everything from wet mud to Tarmac brilliantly.
-Expect to pay about £200 for a pair of these beauties.
+The K-Tech T7 is fitted with Bridgestone Battlax AX41 tyres and they’ve handled everything from wet mud to Tarmac brilliantly.
+Expect to pay around £315 for a pair of these beauties.

 Try as I might, the combination of improved fuelling, the rear shock sitting where it should in the stroke and the Bridgestone rear tyre meant that however much throttle I gave it the bike just gripped and accelerated through without drama.

 It offers a stripped-back riding experience you don’t often get with modern bikes and the upgrades K-tech have chosen do nothing to dilute that.
-Sure, the KTM is better equipped and the release of the new 890 means there are some great deals to be had on one, but with lean-sensitive ABS, riding modes and a TFT dash, it is actually a very different animal to the Yamaha and I would argue, no better for it.
+Sure, the KTM is better equipped with lean-sensitive ABS, riding modes and a TFT dash, it is actually a very different animal to the Yamaha and I would argue, no better for it.

 Specs